 We cannot guarantee the outcome of any case.
 It is important to make that absolutely clear.
-However, what we can promise you is that we will utilize the full weight of our attorneys’ experience and our firm’s resources to develop and execute a case strategy designed to protect you to the fullest extent possible.
+However, what our New York Medicare fraud defense attorney can promise you is that we will utilize the full weight of our attorneys’ experience and our firm’s resources to develop and execute a case strategy designed to protect you to the fullest extent possible.
 Depending upon the circumstances at hand, this could mean:

 - Avoiding civil or criminal charges

 - Obtaining dismissal of charges prior to trial